And greetings, thrill seekers, music lovers, conversationalists, all across the fruited plain.

 It's almost like Republicans have a death wish out there.

-I mean, I I am stunned that this that this is happening.
+I mean, I am stunned that this is happening.

 Just because he's amending his documents doesn't mean the issue should just go away.

-But of course, Harry Reed hadn't even made it to page one yet in the Washington Post or the uh or the New York Times.
+But of course, Harry Reid hadn't even made it to page one yet in the Washington Post or the New York Times.

-About noon, well, see, this is um, I think from uh yesterday.
+About noon, well, see, this is, I think, from yesterday.

-At noon yesterday, a group of seventeen protesters arrived outside Kurt Weldon's district office in uh in Upper Derby, Pennsylvania.
+At noon yesterday, a group of 17 protesters arrived outside Kurt Weldon's district office in Upper Darby, Pennsylvania.

-This is this is all coordinated, and this is from the group crew, the committee for uh Yeah, responsibility and ethics in Washington.
+And this is from the group crew, the committee for responsibility and ethics in Washington.

-Of course, this this group hasn't had anything to say about uh about Dingy Harry.
+Of course, this group hasn't had anything to say about Dingy Harry.

-She called John McCain yesterday to personal, a couple days ago, to personally apologize and denounce comments that an advisor of hers reportedly made, slamming the uh Republican senator over his time in captivity in Vietnam.
+She called John McCain yesterday, personally, a couple days ago, to personally apologize and denounce comments that an advisor of hers reportedly made slamming the Republican senator over his time in captivity in Vietnam.

 The advisor said that Team Clinton thought McCain was doing the White House's dirty work by criticizing the Clintons and ended up looking similar to the way he did on those captive tapes from Hanoi, where he recited the names of his crewmates.

-Now that was a reference to an unsubstantiated rumor used to Tarr McCain as off-kilter during the 2000 Republican presidential primary.
+Now, that was a reference to an unsubstantiated rumor used to tar McCain as off-kilter during the 2000 Republican presidential primary.

-AIDS to both senators said that Clinton reached out to McCain to denounce the comment and apologized.
+Aides to both senators said that Clinton reached out to McCain to denounce the comment and apologize.

 And everybody wants to know who the aide was.